informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Data-Submission-Key-Concepts.md

 permalink: /docs/Data-Submission-Key-Concepts/
 ---

-If you are submitting data to FaceBase, we recommend that you begin by reviewing the following key concepts and relationships.
-The diagram here is a high-level representation of the database model (i.e., the way information are structured) in FaceBase.
+In this section, you will learn about the key concepts and relationships in the FaceBase database, [vocabulary](#vocabulary) terms used to label data in FaceBase, and the supported [data types and file formats](#data-types-and-file-formats).
+If you are planning to submit data to FaceBase, see our listing of currently supported [Experiment Types](https://www.facebase.org/chaise/recordset/#1/vocab:experiment_type).
+Please [contact us](mailto:help@facebase.org) if you do not see your experiment type on the list.

+The following diagram depicts the structure of the FaceBase database.

 ![Diagram of key concepts in FaceBase]({{ "/assets/img/data-key-concepts.jpg" | relative_url }})